• HOME

 Miles ahead: How self-driving trucks are transforming middle-mile logistics

-By Richard Steiner VP of Government Relations and Public Affairs - Gatik
+By Richard Steiner VP of Government Relations and Public Affairs - Gatik, Kulbir Colin Singh Dhillon President, ImagineQ

 Autonomous trucks aren’t a future concept: Canadian tech leader Gatik is already moving products for the biggest names in retail in both Canada and the US.
 In this session, Gatik unpacks the best use cases for their driverless vehicles and the fuel and cost savings they are delivering for regional freight.
 They also point to the road ahead, when the convergence of autonomy and electrification will be a game changer for both safety and sustainability.